 These are guidelines to develop a consistent practice habit.
 Students can practice above and beyond these suggestions if they so desire.

-All students and parents are required to sign and fill out a weekly student practice assignment sheet.
-We will decide together what a reasonable amount of practice time will be for each child.
-It is important that parents participate in this process to help students develop consistent and efficient practice habits.
+All students are required to keep track of their practice time using the Tonara app.
+We will decide together what a reasonable amount of practice time will be for each child or assignment.
+Parents must participate in this process to help students develop consistent and efficient practice habits.
 Parents may choose to establish a rewards system at home for practice goals that are met each week or month.
 Rewards and incentive programs are also offered within the studio to encourage good practice habits.

 Suggestions to facilitate effective practicing:

-Regularly review all items listed in the Studio Assignment Notebook as it serves as a guide to weekly practice and continued learning.
+o Regularly review all items listed in the Tonara app as it serves as a guide to weekly practice and continued learning.

 Recitals and Performances

 Students are encouraged to participate in at least one recital each year.
 Students are encouraged to participate in as many performance opportunities as possible.
-Throughout the course of the year, a variety of performance opportunities will be made available for students.
+Throughout the year, a variety of performance opportunities may be made available for students.

-A calendar of studio events, holidays and non-lesson days will be provided online and will be updated as needed.
+A calendar of studio events, holidays, makeup days, and non-lesson days will be provided, and students will be updated as needed.
 Please refer to this calendar for important studio dates.

 Students wishing to borrow music from the Studio Lending Library may do so by checking out materials, which will later be returned to the instructor.
 The lending library serves as an excellent tool for sight-reading materials or previewing repertoire.
 While using the lending library, students must be sure to keep all materials checked out in good condition.
 If borrowed materials are not returned or are not returned in good condition, students will be responsible for all costs incurred by the studio to replace such materials.
-Students must also remember that they need to buy their own music and cannot rely on the lending library to provide them with music permanently.
+Students must also remember that they need to buy their own music and cannot rely on the teacher to provide them with music permanently at each lesson.

-Consistent study and practice are vital for continued progress at the piano.
+Consistent study and practice are vital for continued progress on any musical instrument.
 Therefore, students in the studio commit to a total of no fewer than 42 lessons a year.
 Additional lessons can be purchased as described below.

-The studio is open for lessons year round.
+The studio is open for lessons year-round.
 During the summer months, students are expected to continue lessons.
-Not only does the teacher believe in the value of continuing the student’s education throughout the summer months, but the tuition rate has been determined based on a 12 month calendar.
-For these reasons, if a student does not continue lessons throughout the summer, the student cannot be guaranteed a timeslot in the schedule in the fall semester.
+Not only do we believe in the value of continuing the student’s education throughout the summer months, but the tuition rate has been determined based on a 12-month calendar.
+If a student does not continue lessons throughout the summer, the student cannot be guaranteed their timeslot in the schedule for the fall semester.

 Scheduling of Lessons and Punctuality

-Lessons will be scheduled to fit both the student’s, parent’s and the teacher’s schedule as well as possible.
+Lessons will be scheduled to fit both the student’s, parent’s, and teacher’s schedules as well as possible.
 Once a time is assigned, the student is expected to be present at that time promptly and regularly.
-Please arrive on time, but refrain from approaching the door until the prior student’s lesson has been completed.
+Please arrive on time, but refrain from approaching the studio door until your lesson time.
 It can be quite distracting if another student shows up too early and the teacher would like to maintain a private and peaceful learning environment for all students.
 If scheduling must be adjusted, be sure to notify the instructor as soon as possible so that other arrangements can be made.

-Payment will be required on a monthly basis.
-Tuition is divided into 12 equal monthly payments, to be paid in full by the 10th of each month.
+Payment will be required monthly.
+Tuition is divided into 12 equal monthly payments, to be paid in full no later than the 10th of each month.
 The student is responsible for delivering tuition on or before the 10th of each month.
 The instructor will not teach any lessons for which the instructor has not been paid.
 Late payments may incur a late fee of $1 for each day late.
 The teacher reserves the right to raise fees annually at the beginning of each academic year to reflect the increased cost of living and inflation rates, as well as increased professional development and general studio improvement costs.

 Tuition will vary depending on the length of the lessons taken.
-Beginners should start with 30 minute lessons.
-Intermediate level students are encouraged to progress to 45 minute lessons.
-Advanced level students are required to take hour long lessons.
+Beginners should start with 30-minute lessons.
+Intermediate students are encouraged to progress to 45-minute lessons.
+Advanced level students are required to take 60-minute lessons.